Suzanne Vu, Logan Elementary English Learner (EL) teacher

 What role do families and cultural backgrounds play in your teaching approach, and how do you incorporate students’ home languages and cultures into learning?

 I regularly incorporate home languages and student cultures by integrating background knowledge and making connections.
 Doing this is very beneficial to making learning fun and making it stick!
-ELs come to us with many asset-based strengths, so I always tap into them as they work on building their English academic and linguistic proficiency.
-Typically, students acquire their receptive skills before their expressive skills, so while they may comprehend the lessons or assignments, they might not yet be able to express them in English.
-We have them use their native language, or L1, to demonstrate understanding and mastery.
-This can be in the form of translating directions, providing keywords and phrases verbally and/or in writing, simplifying information, bilingual dictionaries, bilingual volunteers, or attempting to speak their L1!
-I love it when I think I have mastered a word or phrase with the correct intonation in another student’s language, and they laugh graciously!
+ELs come to us with many asset-based strengths, so I like to tap into them as they work on building their English academic and linguistic proficiency.
+Typically, students acquire their receptive skills before their expressive skills, so while they may comprehend the lessons or assignments, they might not yet be able to express it in English.
+To build this, I have them use their native language, or L1, to demonstrate understanding and mastery.
+This can be in the form of translating directions, providing keywords and phrases verbally and/or in writing, simplifying information, bilingual dictionaries, bilingual volunteers, or attempting to speak their L1.
+I love when I think I have mastered a word or phrase with the correct intonation in another student’s language, and they laugh graciously!

 How do you differentiate instruction to meet the varying English proficiency levels within a single classroom?